Skip to main contentSkip to footer

 Share this:

-Princess Sofia of Sweden looked a natural with a group of children she met at a refugee centre on Monday.
+Having taken up the cause of children's rights, Princess Sofia of Sweden looked like a natural with a group of kids she met at a refugee center on Monday.
 The royal, who married Prince Carl Philip in June, was joining her husband on a two-day tour of Dalarna province in central Sweden, where the couple were carrying out official engagements.

-The 30-year-old and her husband entertained the youngsters who sat in a circle around them, playing peek-a-boo and clapping their hands.
-Sofia looked particularly charmed by one little girl who she picked up and balanced on her hip.
+Thirty-year-old Sofia and her husband entertained the youngsters who sat in a circle around them, playing peek-a-boo and clapping their hands.
+The Princess looked particularly charmed by one little girl who she deftly picked up and balanced on her hip.

 Last month, the brunette beauty called on members of the public to take action and help those suffering as a result of the refugee crisis.
-Sofia gave a speech in Pretoria, South Africa at the Global Child Forum conference.
+Sofia gave an impassioned speech, her first as a royal, in Pretoria, South Africa at the Global Child Forum conference.

 The couple took part in a play session at a refugee centre